Killing of Debanhi Escobar: Background

-For political context, at the time of Escobar's death the governor of Nuevo Leon was Samuel Garcia, the mayor of Ciudad Escobedo was Andres Mijes Llovera, the state security secretary was Aldo Fasci Zuazua, and the state attorney general was Gustavo Adolfo Guerrero Gutierrez.

 Events

-On April 8, 2022, Escobar went with two friends to a party at the Quinta Diamante estate in General Escobedo.
-As the night went on Escobar's behaviour became uncharacteristically erratic, and she got involved in an altercation and locked herself in the men's bathroom.
-After 01:20 the following day (April 9) her friends called a DiDi driver to take her home.
-The driver picked her up and the two were later seen by security footage to be arguing in the car.
-According to a subsequent explanation by the driver, he was trying to ascertain Escobar's home address or a guardian's phone number, but Escobar was angry, refused to provide either of these details, and groped him.
-At 04:25 on kilometer 15.5 of the Vía Numancia and Vía a Nuevo Laredo highway in the Nueva Castilla neighborhood, Escobar left the vehicle.
+On 8 April 2022, Escobar went with two friends to a party at the Quinta Diamante estate in General Escobedo.
+As the night went on, Escobar's behavior became uncharacteristically erratic, and she got involved in an altercation and locked herself in the men's bathroom.
+After 1:20 AM the following day, her friends called a DiDi driver to take her home.
+The driver picked her up, and the two were later seen by security footage arguing in the car.
+According to a subsequent explanation by the driver, he was trying to ascertain Escobar's home address or a guardian's phone number.
+However, Escobar was angry, refusing to provide either of these details, as he had groped her.
+At 4:25 on kilometer 15.5 of the Vía Numancia and Vía a Nuevo Laredo highway in the Nueva Castilla neighborhood, Escobar left the vehicle.
 The driver exchanged messages with Escobar's friend to discuss the situation, accompanied by a photograph of Escobar standing alone on the desolated highway.
 This would be the last photograph of Escobar.
-After several minutes of waiting the driver left.
-Security footage indicates that at 04:30 she sought help at Alcosa transportation offices, but no one answered her.
+After several minutes of waiting, the driver left.
+Security footage indicates that at 4:30, she sought help at Alcosa transportation offices, but no one answered.
 Later, security cameras record her walking towards the Nueva Castilla Motel.

 Escobar's father, Mario, reported his daughter's disappearance to the Nuevo León State Attorney General's Office.
-The missing person report for Escobar began to be shared on social networks and in the media accompanied by the iconic photograph her driver captured of her on the highway.
+The missing person report for Escobar began to be shared on social networks and in the media, accompanied by the photograph her driver captured of her on the highway.

-Thirteen days later on April 22, Escobar's decomposing body was found in the water of the Nueva Castilla Motel's cistern.
+Thirteen days later, on April 22, Escobar's decomposing body was found in the water of the Nueva Castilla Motel's cistern.

 Investigation

-The search for Escobar – done by a special operation after the media coverage of the disappearance, by the Nuevo León State Attorney General's Office (FGJENL, in Spanish) – located five adolescents who were still missing.
+The search for Escobar – done by a special operation after the media coverage of the disappearance by the Nuevo León State Attorney General's Office (FGJENL) – located five adolescents who were still missing.
 Once the body was located, a government autopsy concluded that she had fallen in, hit her head, and drowned.
 However, Escobar's father distrusted this version of events and had a second autopsy conducted.
-This second autopsy revealed sexual and physical abuse had occurred prior to Escobar's death.
+This second autopsy revealed sexual and physical abuse had occurred before Escobar's death.
 The cause of her death was ruled to be "deep cranial contusion."

 Several aspects of Escobar's case remain unexplained.
-The cause of Escobar's erratic behaviour on the night of her disappearance is unclear, with possibilities including alcohol intoxication and voluntary or involuntary intake of drugs.
-Secondly, no perpetrator of the homicide has been identified.
-Lastly, it is unknown whether the initial autopsy was incorrect due to incompetence or corruption.
+The cause of Escobar's erratic behavior on the night of her disappearance is unclear, with possibilities including alcohol intoxication and voluntary or involuntary intake of drugs.
+No perpetrator of the homicide has been identified, and it is unknown whether the conclusion of the initial autopsy, if incorrect, was incorrect due to incompetence or corruption.